noperaattori/discord-fivem-browser/README.md

 Feel free to add issues or better yet, do pull requests

-Run the bot on `Node.js v10.4.1` and use [Forever](https://github.com/foreverjs/forever) to run it, as the Discord.js crashes occasionally.
+The bot is developed and tested on `Node.js v10.4.1`.

+I recommend using [Forever](https://github.com/foreverjs/forever) to run it, as the Discord.js crashes occasionally.